bbinto/working-with-bb/Barbara's Operating Model.md

 I ask you to please get to know, build, foster your relationship with your engineering and design counter part.
 This goes beyond "I told her about x", "we talked about y" - Building trust and the correct culture needs time and requires to truly get to know your team.
 Take the time, setup 1-1s, share feedback early.

-You can use [this](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=2005876786) template to start writing and assigning responsobilites.
+You can use [this](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=2005876786) template to start writing and assigning responsibilities.

 ### Performance
-I prefer to use leveling documents, approved by management, and try to assess your skills in the first 1-2 months working together, this will all be transparently shared and discussed with you.
+I prefer to use leveling [documents](https://docs.google.com/document/d/1q3dh94ityugEbRZIbJLJweH8cToplu7w/edit?usp=drive_link&ouid=106870703922353692262&rtpof=true&sd=true), approved by management, and try to assess your [skills](https://docs.google.com/spreadsheets/d/1W6hFhwNJhLsJPesPEkgIrHQDcD3XIjyD/edit#gid=134571841) in the first 1-2 months working together, this will all be transparently shared and discussed with you.
 I will share the spreadsheet with you in one of our 1-1s.

 I have a notepad I use to jot down opportunities, wins, impact etc, screenshots, emails etc. during each performance cycle.
 I encourage you to do the same for yourself so you can share with me if I missed anything.